Senior Administrative Analyst

 2. Conducts grant research to identify potential avenues of funding for the Fire Department.
 Selects and recommends best grants / projects for application.
 Assembles and submits grant requests for review, including but not limited to, project proposals, scope of work, budgets, presentations and letters of support.

 3. Coordinates the planning and preparation of grant proposals across one or more Divisions within the Fire Department.
 Works with Department staff in identifying and gathering information on potential grant applications.
-Studies the various functions of the Department to assist in determining the related needs of the Department.
+Studies the variety of functions of the Department to assist in determining the related needs of the Department.

 4. Monitors and reports on active Departmental grant programs and their activities considering performance benchmarks and timelines for the grantor.
 Maintains and organizes supporting documentation and grant records, as needed.